Charles Darwin University: Student outcomes

 The Australian Government's QILT (Note: Abbreviation for Quality Indicators for Learning and Teaching.) conducts national surveys documenting the student life cycle from enrolment through to employment.
 These surveys place more emphasis on criteria such as student experience, graduate outcomes and employer satisfaction rather than perceived reputation, research output and citation counts.

-In the 2023 Employer Satisfaction Survey, CDU graduates had an overall employer satisfaction rate of 86%.

-In the 2023 Graduate Outcomes Survey, CDU graduates had a full-time employment rate of 85.9% for undergraduates and 86.1% for postgraduates.
-The initial full-time salary was for undergraduates and for postgraduates.
+In the 2024 Graduate Outcomes Survey, CDU graduates had a full-time employment rate of 84.9% for undergraduates and 89% for postgraduates.
+The initial full time-salary was $77,000 for undergraduates and $107,200 for postgraduates.

-In the 2023 Student Experience Survey, undergraduates at the university rated the quality of their entire educational experience at 70.2% meanwhile postgraduates rated their overall education experience at 73.6%.

 Lecture series

 Vincent Lingiari Memorial Lecture

 The Vincent Lingiari Memorial Lectures were established in 1996 to commemorate the Wave Hill walk-off led by Gurindji Aboriginal rights activist Vincent Lingiari in August 1966.
 Held annually at the Casuarina campus amphitheatre and open to the public, the lecture now forms part of the Gurindji's annual Freedom Day Festival.
 Former Governor-General William Deane, former prime ministers Gough Whitlam and Malcolm Fraser, Indigenous rights activist Galarrwuy Yunupingu, former senator and Indigenous rights activist Patrick Dodson, and writer and Indigenous rights activist Marcia Langton have all presented lectures.
 In 2022, Torres Strait Islander human rights campaigner Thomas Mayo, a signatory on the Uluru Statement from the Heart and an advocate for the proposed Indigenous Voice to Parliament, delivered the oration.
-He drew parallels between Lingiari's struggle to be heard by governments to what Indigenous peoples of Australia are experiencing today.
+He drew parallels between Lingiari's struggle to what Indigenous peoples of Australia are experiencing.

 Student life

 Student demographics

-Charles Darwin University’s 2023 annual report shows enrolments totalled 22,338 students, with 9305 students enrolled in vocational and educational training courses and 13,033 enrolled in higher education degrees.
+Charles Darwin University's 2024 annual report shows enrolments totaled 28,535, with 8,870 students enrolled in vocational and educational training courses and 12,846 enrolled in higher education.

 Student union

 The CDU Student Council represents undergraduate students while the CDU Postgraduate Student Association, a member of the Council of Australian Postgraduate Associations, represents postgraduate students.
 Multiple student associations also exist for the individual schools, including the CDU Law Students' Society, and the CDU Business Students' Association.
 These student groups offer academic, career and professional support to their members, as well as organising social events throughout the year.